n-szulc/fingeRNAt/README.md

 |  `PuPy` |  Omits interaction for residue with non-canonical name | Omits interaction for residue with non-canonical name  |  Omits interaction for residue with non-canonical name |  Omits interaction for residue with non-canonical name |
 | `Counter`  |  OK |  OK | OK  |  OK |

-* If you have a residue with canonical name but with non-canonical atom name, e.g. P9
+* If you have a residue with canonical name but with non-canonical atom name e.g. P9

 |   | `FULL`  | `SIMPLE`  | `PBS`  | `XP`  |
 |:-:|:-:|:-:|:-:|:-:|